kkhetarpal/Literature/TheCuriousRobot.md

 This paper addresses - how to learning visual representations via active, physical interactions as opposed to passive data in an unsupervised way.

 - Physical System
-  - Baxter robot with a paralle jaw gripper and a tactile skin-sensor
+  - Baxter robot with a paralle jaw gripper and a tactile skin-sensor has been used to perform robotic tasks to record data via physical interactions with the world

 - Dataset
   - Physical exploration data includes